Computing the non-properness set of real polynomial maps in the plane: Introduction

-\msresultant is straight-forward for complex polynomial maps.
-In the real case, however, i.e., $\KK=\RR$), a more refined analysis is required.
-Namely, \amult is a union of irreducible semi-algebraic curves $\cC_1,\ldots, \cC_r\subset \KK^2$ and some of the points therein may not contribute to $\cJ_f$.
-We show that a component $\cC_i$ either contributes to $\cJ_f$ as a whole or not at all.
-Hence, it is enough to sample one (generic) point from each such component to complete the computation for the real case.
 The complexity bound of \msresultant for maps $\RR^2\to\RR^2$ (Thm.~\ref{thm:cim-res-complexity-R}) is much higher than the one in the complex case (Thm.~\ref{thm:cim-res-complexity-R}).
 However, this worst case bound is attained only for very particular polynomial maps.

-Using the previous tools, a simplified straightforward method to compute the Jelonek set is as follows: For all edges $\Gamma$ of $\NP(f)$ compute the corresponding \tmult set.
-This is the backbone of the proof of correctness of algorithm \sjalg. \begin{theorem-non}[Computation of the Jelonek set] Let $f:\KK^2\to\KK^2$ be a dominant polynomial map, where $\KK=\CC$, or $\RR$.
+Using the previous tools, a straightforward method to compute the Jelonek set is as follows: For all edges $\Gamma$ of $\NP(f)$ compute the corresponding \tmult set.
+This is the backbone of the proof of correctness of algorithm \sjalg. \begin{theorem-non}[Computation of the Jelonek set] Let $f:\KK^2\to\KK^2$ be a dominant polynomial map, where $\KK= \{\CC, \RR \}$.
 Then, \sjalg (Alg.~\ref{alg:sparse-Jelonek-2}) computes correctly the Jelonek set of $f$. \end{theorem-non}

-Unlike previously known methods for computing $\cJ_f$, \sjalg depends on the Newton polytopes of $f_1$ and $f_2$ and not on their total degree.
-This ties the complexity bounds with the topology of $f$.
-Consequently, \sjalg has an advantage in efficiency, especially for maps which are mildly degenerate; cf. Thm.~\ref{thm:Jelonek_2-complexity} and Cor.~\ref{cor:sparse-complexity}.
-Furthermore, several properties of $\cJ_f$ and the combinatorics of $\NP(f)\subset\RR^2$ can lead to further improvements of \sjalg.
-We leave this for a future work.
+Unlike previously known methods for computing $\cJ_f$, \sjalg depends on the Newton polytope of $f$.
+Consequently, for maps that are mildly degenerate with respect to their Newton polytopes, our methods outperforms standard algorithms for complex maps (cf. Thm.~\ref{thm:Jelonek_2-complexity} and Cor.~\ref{cor:sparse-complexity}.)